KR-Sew/KR-Sew/README.md

 # <img src="/assets/HeaderIco.gif" width="30"> Hi there!
 Welcome to my page
 >
-I'm Andrei, **System engineer/DevOps** from **St.-Peterburg, Russia** with 10+ years of experience in system administration/system engineering in enterprise and small business company
+I'm Andrei, **System engineer/DevOps** from **St.-Peterburg, Russia** with 10+ years of experience in system administration/system engineering in enterprise and small business companies
 >

  I'm currently learn **Go**